Poland’s Culture Wars

 Central Europe’s culture wars, which have gone on and off for over two decades now, put the democracies of the region to a test.
 The nature of that test is not, however, how fast those societies can converge on the West’s more progressive equilibrium, but rather in whether they are able to mediate conflicts between seemingly irreconcilable values without a permanent cultural civil war or the rise of autocracy.
 For that reason, European institutions, and indeed all Westerners who care about the future of Central Europe, have every reason to be vocal about the state of democracy and rule of law in the region.
 Yet, they should also think twice about the unintended consequences of inserting themselves into conflicts such as the one currently unfolding over access to abortion in Poland.

-Dalibor Rohac is a research fellow at the American Enterprise Institute.
+Dalibor Rohac is a resident scholar at the American Enterprise Institute in Washington.
 Twitter: @DaliborRohac